 - I grew my own (small) organic garden.

-- I’m the now President of the Alumni club for Laval University we have organised few events so far allowing people to link and connect.
+- Organised few activities as the President of the Alumni club for Laval University allowing people to link and connect.

 - Engaged with other community events (FACCI)